Comparisons12 min read

 • Multichannel communication — email, phone, social media, live chat, all in one place

-• Zia AI assistant — predicts deal outcomes, surfaces anomalies, and even has a sentiment analysis feature
+• Zia AI assistant — predicts deal outcomes, surfaces anomalies, and even analyzes sentiment

-• Blueprint process automation — one of the most powerful workflow tools in this price range
+• Blueprint process automation — one of the most powerful workflow tools at this price

 • Advanced analytics and custom dashboards (Zoho Analytics integration available)